bifurcationkit/BifurcationKit.jl/README.md

 ## Main features

 - Newton-Krylov solver with generic linear / eigen *preconditioned* solver.
 Idem for the arc-length continuation.
+- Newton-Krylov solver with nonlinear deflation and preconditioner.
+It can be used for branch switching for example.
 - Continuation written as an [iterator](https://rveltz.github.io/BifurcationKit.jl/dev/iterator/)
 - Monitoring user functions along curves computed by continuation, see [events](https://rveltz.github.io/BifurcationKit.jl/dev/EventCallback/)
-- Newton-Krylov solver with nonlinear deflation and preconditioner.
-It can be used for branch switching for example.
 - Continuation methods: PALC, Moore Spence, Deflated continuation
 - Bifurcation points are located using a bisection algorithm
 - Branch, Fold, Hopf bifurcation point detection of stationary solutions.
 - Automatic branch switching at branch points (whatever the dimension of the kernel)
 - Automatic branch switching at simple Hopf points to periodic orbits
-- **Automatic bifurcation diagram computation**
+- **Automatic bifurcation diagram computation of equilibria**
 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse Jacobian.
 - detection of Bogdanov-Takens, Bautin and Cusp bifurcations
 - Periodic orbit computation and continuation using Shooting or Finite Differences.